Note: see original sources for a full discussion of differences in methodology and assumptions between estimates.

 - Rowthorn, R. “The Fiscal Impact of Immigration on the Advanced Economies.”
 Oxford Review of Economic Policy 24 (2008): 560-580.

 - Rowthorn, R. “Large-scale Immigration: Its Economic and Demographic Consequences for the UK.”
 Civitas, 2014.

 - Migration Observatory briefing - Migrants and Housing in the UK: Experiences and Impacts

-Thanks to Professor Robert Rowthorn for helpful comments and suggestions on an earlier version of this briefing.
+Thanks to Professor Robert Rowthorn for helpful comments and suggestions on this briefing.